hdoro/2025-convex-tanstack-hackathon/PRD.md

 - Reactive UI updates across all clients
 - Local timer state computation (100ms intervals)

+## Questions to ask from users

+### Room creation

+- Cycle duration (default to 40min)
+- Break duration (default to 7.5min)
+- Visibility: Public / Private
+  - If private, no one else can join the link

+### Session intention

+All questions are optional:

+- What am I trying to accomplish? (textarea)
+- Why is this important and valuable? (textarea)
+- How will I know this is complete? (textarea)
+- Any risks/hazards?
+(Potential distractions, procrastination, etc.) (textarea)
+- Is this concrete/measurable or subjective/ambiguous? -> radio: either Concrete/Measurable or Subjective/Ambiguous

+### Session debrief

+- What did I get done in this session? (textarea)
+- How did this compare to my normal work output? (textarea)
+- Did I get bogged down?
+Where? (textarea)
+- What went well?
+How can I replicate this in the future? (textarea)
+- Any other takeaways?
+Lessons to share with others? (textarea)

+### Cycle intention

+- (required) What am I trying to accomplish this cycle? (textarea)
+- How will I get started? (textarea)
+- Any hazards present? (textarea)
+- (required) Energy Level: radio: low / mid / high
+- (required) Morale Level: radio: low / mid / high

+### Cycle debrief

+- (required) Completed cycle's target?
+Yes / No
+- Anything noteworthy? (textarea)
+- Any distractions? (textarea)
+- Things to improve for next cycle? (textarea)

 ## Post-MVP Features (Future Scope)
 - [ ] Custom question sets per session
 - [ ] Video calls during breaks (Jitsi integration)